 The inflorescence is a terminal cluster of short-stalked flowers (a cyme), sometimes more than 20 flowers, with 2 long leaf-like bracts below the cluster.

-The flowers are 3-parted flowers, each about 1 inch wide with ovate petals that have rounded tips and that vary from blue to pink and sometimes white, but blue is the usual in this species.
+The flowers are 3-parted, each about 1 inch wide with ovate petals that have rounded tips and that vary from blue to pink and sometimes white, but blue is the usual in this species.
 The 3 sepals of the calyx are green, mostly smooth, except for some marginal hair, and shorter than the petals.
 Flower stalks are smooth.
 The six stamens have blue filaments, yellow anthers and multicellular hairs at their base.
 (Filaments and hair match the color of the petals.)
 There is a single style with a knob-like stigma.
-The pistil is made from 3 united carpels.
+The ovary has 3 united carpels.
 Usually only two flowers of the cluster open at once and these close by noon on sunny days.

-Seed: Fertile flowers produce a round papery 3-part seed capsule 4 to 6 mm in size with each capsule part having two seeds.
-The seeds are elliptic in shape, flattened on one side, 2 to 3 mm long, with a rough indented surface.
+Seed: Fertile flowers produce a round papery 3-part (3-valved) seed capsule 4 to 6 mm in size with each capsule valve having two seeds.
+The seeds are tiny, elliptic in shape, dark brown to black, flattened on one side, 2 to 3 mm long, with a rough oddly patterned indented surface.
 Seeds require 120 days of cold stratification and cool soil for germination.
 Best to plant in the fall and let nature do the work.

 Habitat: Bluejacket grows best in full to partial sun, in sandy to loamy soils, wet-mesic to dry moisture conditions.
 It grows from a fleshy rhizomatous root system which may produce offsets but re-seeding is the most common form of spreading.
 Of the three Minnesota species of Tradescantia, this is the only one that will grow well in less dry conditions and less than full sun.